-Planning budget travel well is less about finding “cheap” prices and more about deciding what’s worth paying for.
-When you plan with intention, you can cut costs without losing the parts you’ll actually remember—like good food, meaningful tours, and time to explore on foot.
-The goal is a trip that feels full, not a trip that feels frugal.
+Planning budget travel well is less about chasing the lowest price and more about being clear on what deserves your money.
+When you plan with intention, you can cut costs without giving up the parts of the trip you’ll actually remember—good food, worthwhile tours, and time to wander on foot.
+The aim is a trip that feels full, not one that only feels economical.

 Assess Your Priorities and Set a Realistic Budget

 Start by writing down what you want the trip to feel like.
 Is it mostly relaxation, adventure, museums, nature hikes, or just “walk around and eat everything”?
-Your priorities determine where you spend—and where you can safely save.
+Your priorities shape where you should spend—and where you can safely save.

 Then build a simple budget by category: